 As I mentioned earlier, I started marketing my website on Pinterest early 2018.
 When I switched to a business account my average monthly viewers (aka reach) was 173…no extra zeroes.
 The screenshot below was taken today and as you can see over the last 30 days I am averaging 528,630 viewers.

-Now viewers aren’t the most important stat, but it does give you an idea what your overall reach is on the platform.
+Now viewers aren’t the most important stat, but it does give you an idea of what your overall reach is on the platform.
 What I’m most interested in when monitoring growth is Saves and Link Clicks.

 Saves are when pinners save your pin to their Pinterest account.
 This tends to happen often for recipes and other content they don’t want to look at right away but want to save for the future.